1980 Australian Open – Women's singles

 Hana Mandlíková defeated Wendy Turnbull in the final, 6–0, 7–5 to win the women's singles tennis title at the 1980 Australian Open.
-The women’s tournament was held from November 24th - 30th, 1980 – separately from the men’s event, which began in late December and concluded the first week of 1981.
+It was her first major singles title.
+The women’s tournament was held from November 24th - 30th, 1980 — separately from the men’s event, which began in late December and concluded the first week of 1981.

 Barbara Jordan was the reigning champion, but did not compete this year.

-As of 2022, this was the last time at the Australian Open where neither finalist had previously won a major; the 1998 Wimbledon Championships would be the next occurrence of such a final, a span of 63 tournaments.
+As of 2025, this was the last time at the Australian Open where neither finalist had previously won a major; the 1998 Wimbledon Championships would be the next occurrence of such a final, a span of 63 tournaments.
 Turnbull was the last Australian to reach the final until Ashleigh Barty in 2022.

 Seeds

 The seeded players are listed below.
 Hana Mandlíková is the champion; others show the round in which they were eliminated.